Best ETF Initiative

 Submission fee: $1000 +HST Proceeds from submission fees will benefit Morningstar's official charity partner, MusiCounts.

-Eligible initiatives may come in any practicable form.
-Below is a discussion of some of the types of initiatives Morningstar will consider for this award category.
+Educational initiatives and innovations in investment products and services are eligible for the award.
+Jurors will focus on how the initiatives or innovations benefit the investor.
+Below is a discussion of some of the types of initiatives that Morningstar will consider for this award category.
 The submission should attempt to address the areas being considered by the jury.
-For more information please contact Michael Leonard at email@example.com
+This list is not meant to be exhaustive, but intended to provide guidance on the kinds of submissions that jurors will consider.
+For more information please contact Michael Leonard at firstname.lastname@example.org

 - How broad was its scope?
 How deep did the firm dive into the topic?